WHO statistics on diseases of disabled children. World report on disability. Central Federal District

 Sakhalin region

-Jewish auth. region
+Jewish auto. region

 1) According to the Pension Fund of the Russian Federation.